pipobscure/pipobscure/_posts/2016-04-26-piplondon-i-have-just-voted-for-mayor-of.markdown

 ---
 layout: post
-title: "> I have just voted for Mayor of London, London Assembly Members for Greenwich and London Assembly Members."
+title: "I have just voted for Mayor of London, London Assembly Members for Greenwich and London Assembly Members."
 date: 2016-04-26 18:33:02 Z
 tags: []